SEIR-7-06/Heroku-React-Deployment/README.md

 Now we're ready to make

 ## Update Your API Endpoint
 In your code update your API endpoint to the domain for your deployed backend on Heroku.

-For example, instead of making requests to `http://localhost:4000/cats` you will want to update this to `https://cats-api.herokuapp.com/cats`.
+For example, instead of making requests to `http://localhost:4000/cats` you will want to update this to something like `https://cats-api.herokuapp.com/cats` (where ever you deployed your API to).

 If you're storing this in an environment variable make sure to add it as a config var in Heroku.